-“Harry Potter: the Exhibition” Fan Report #1
+“Harry Potter: The Exhibition” Fan Report #1

-The first is Potions, where Snape and Slughorn’s costumes are, in addition to various potion bottles, texts, cauldrons, jars of hair grease (just kidding), and their wands.
-Next are the tweed suits, the kitten plates, and a bubblegum-colored wall denote the lodgings of Professor Umbridge.
-Most notable is the desk at which Harry sits to complete his detention in OotP, on which sits that evil quill and the scroll with bloodied ink repeatedly stating, “I must not tell lies.”
+The first is Potions, where Snape’s and Slughorn’s costumes are, in addition to various potion bottles, texts, cauldrons, jars of hair grease (just kidding), and their wands.
+Next are the tweed suits, the kitten plates, and a bubblegum-colored wall that denote the lodgings of Professor Umbridge.
+Most notable is the desk at which Harry sits to complete his detention in Order of the Phoenix, on which sits that evil quill and the scroll with bloodied ink repeatedly stating, “I must not tell lies.”

 Across from Umbridge’s eyesore of a set is Defense Against the Dark Arts, displaying the costumes and props of Professors Lockhart and Lupin.
 Next is Herbology – which you can sense as you hear the mandrakes cry from across the exhibition hall.
 This is one of the many interactive parts of the exhibition.

 The next section of the exhibition concentrates on the Hogwarts grounds: Quidditch, Hagrid’s hut, and the Forbidden Forest.
 A whiff of dampness, or mold, catches in my nostrils as I view the life-size models of Bane and the other centaurs, a baby Thestral, and the Horntail’s head amid patches of real moss and dark trees.
 It sets the mood perfectly.
 Once I exit the grounds, the Dark Arts are revealed through some of the most fascinating and detailed artifacts from the films.